noblejasper/dotfiles/macosx/atom/packages/atom-beautify/README.md

 ### PHP

-To use with PHP we require [PHP_Beautifier](http://pear.php.net/package/PHP_Beautifier) and that you set the `Php beautifier path` in the package settings.
+To use with PHP we require [php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) and that you set the `Php cs fixer path` in the package settings.

 #### Retrieve the path on Mac & Linux

-Run `which php_beautifier` in your Terminal.
+Run `which php-cs-fixer` in your Terminal.

 ### Python